Transmode/gradle-docker/README.md

 ## Docker API vs. Command Line

-By default the plug-in will use the `docker` command line tool to exectue any docker commands (such as `build` and `push`).
+By default the plug-in will use the `docker` command line tool to execute any docker commands (such as `build` and `push`).
 However, it can be configured to use the Docker REST API instead via the `useApi` extension property:

     apply plugin: 'docker'